joergmschulz/docker-dovecot/README.md

 We're beginning to integrate mailman. exim-int-mailout will need a mailman volume and some configs.
 See example .env!

-We don't currently plan to add a way to leave out mailman.

 ### firewall
 if you're using UFW, you'll see docker opening ports to the world.